parsa-epfl/cloudsuite/docs/benchmarks/graph-analytics.md

     $ docker run --rm --volumes-from twitter-data -e WORKLOAD_NAME=pagerank cloudsuite/graph-analytics:4.0 \
                  --driver-memory 4g --executor-memory 4g
 The container can also run `connected components` and `triangle count` algorithms on the given dataset by setting the environment variable `WORKLOAD_NAME` to `cc` and `tc`, respectively.
+Allocate over 40g for the `driver-memory` if you run the triangle count algorithm on the twitter dataset.

 ### Multi-node deployment

 This section explains how to run the benchmark using multiple Spark